gjsify/ts-for-gir/packages/cli/README.md

 > This option is only relevant if the `buildType` is set to `"lib"`.
 The choice of `moduleType` may affect how the generated code is used in other parts of your project, so it's important to choose the right format that works best for your use case.

 The choice of `moduleType` is also important in the context of the bundler that you plan to use in your project.
 For example, if you are using a bundler that only supports ESM (such as Rollup), you would need to set `moduleType` to "esm".
 On the other hand, if you are using a bundler that supports both ESM and CommonJS (such as Webpack), you can choose whichever format you prefer.
 Ultimately, the choice of `moduleType` will depend on your project requirements and the tools that you are using.
 For Example, if you want to build a GNOME Shell Extension, you should use `"cjs"` because `ESM` is currently not supported for GNOME Shell Extensions.
 For [node-gtk](https://github.com/romgrk/node-gtk) you also need to use `"cjs"`.
-If you want to build a regular Gjs Application we recommend to use `ESM`.
+If you want to build a regular GJS Application we recommend to use `ESM`.

 When `"esm"` is set, the generated JavaScript files will use the ECMAScript module (ESM) format for imports and exports.
 For example, the generated code might look like this: